HRM-002: Issuance and Use of University Identification CardsDate: 11/04/2003 Status: Final

 Establishes guidelines for the issuance and use of University of Virginia identification cards and provides clarification on who is eligible for an identification card.

 An individual who is an employee of a firm that has a formal contractual relationship with the University and has been assigned to work at the University for the duration of the contract.

-An individual who is an employee of one of the twenty five officially recognized affiliated foundations of the University.
+An individual who is an employee of one of the officially recognized University-related foundations.

 Special Program Participant:

 An individual who is enrolled in a special program sponsored by a University department.

 - Employed with the University’s academic division who is full-time or part-time and receiving employee benefits.

 - Hired as a wage employee (faculty, adjunct faculty, part-time classified, post-doc, and wage) to work 1500 hours or less per year with the University’s academic division and receiving no employee benefits.